You must have an unconditional offer of a place on a course with a licensed Child Student sponsor.

 - Education and Training Inspectorate (in Northern Ireland)

 You can do a short course to prepare you for your main course, such as pre-sessional study.

-You can’t do a foundation course that will prepare you for direct entry to a higher education institution.
+You cannot do a foundation course that will prepare you for direct entry to a higher education institution.

 Your Confirmation of Acceptance for Studies (CAS)

 Your CAS can cover both the pre-sessional course and your main course of study.

 You must apply for your visa no later than 6 months after you’re sent the CAS.